jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

         [Peter][PeterLeVar].
 [Bill][BillWerling]
         new Recording Clerk.
 Still working the IMYM nominating committee representative..

-        Accept the report with graditude.
+        Accept the report with gratitude.

         1. Approving the nominations new M&O. [Ann] expires in January 2015, [Bill] and [Jeremy] terms expire in January 2017.
 [Bill] clerk for Jan 2015-Jan 2017.